 The Best Breweries in Asheville

-1. Watch a Film and Drink a Beer at Asheville Brewing Company
+1. Asheville Brewing Company

 One of my favorite spots in town is the zany original location of Asheville Brewing Company, also known as Asheville Pizza and Brewing.
 It’s set back from Merrimon Avenue a bit, and the front entrance is decorated lavishly with murals and a fake UFO crashing into the building.